The 7 (Or So) Best Welding Books in My Library

 Welding project books will show you how to make attractive and practical items for home or work.
 Shop tables, carts, equipment stands, and outdoor furniture are favorite beginner projects.

 Would you like to learn to create interesting artwork for your home?
 Great for gifts or to sell, artistic projects are perfect for beginners.
-Remember, you don’t need to be an expert welder to be a great artist.
+Remember, you need not be an expert welder to be a great artist.

 You’ll often pick up good welding tips in project books.
-But don’t rely on this type of book for learning how to weld, or how to use your equipment.
+But don’t rely on this style of a book for learning how to weld, or how to use your equipment.

 Ready, Set, Weld!: Beginner-Friendly Projects for the Home & Garden